stewartweiss/ossd_resources/opensourcelinks.md

 	CAVEAT: This website is not being supported at present, so the data might be stale.

 * [openhub.net](https://www.openhub.net/)
-is the website of **OPenHub**.
+is the website of **OpenHub**.
 It collects metadata about open source projects.
 It is a great resource for researching open source projects.
 As the website states, it is to
     "Discover, Track and Compare Open Source"